JujuAdams/Vinyl/docs/5.0/Patterns.md

 |----|--------------|------------------------|
 |`id`|Vinyl instance|Queue instance to target|

-Causes a Queue instance to move to the next asset in the array.
+Causes a Queue instance to immediately move to the next asset in the array.

 &nbsp;